If you are looking for a fabulous 10-day Italy itinerary, you are in the right place!

 Head to the incredible Pantheon after visiting the Trevi.

-If you are interested in learning more about this fabulous structure, then consider taking a guided tour of the Pantheon.
+If you want to learn more about this great structure, consider taking a guided tour of the Pantheon.

 Day 2 of Your Italy Itinerary: Ancient Rome

 Today, you are in for quite a treat, but a busy day.

 Put on your best walking shoes and get ready to visit the most famous sights of Ancient Rome.

 Visitors flock to Rome from all over the world to see the ancient sites left behind from when the Roman Empire ruled the world.

 It is truly amazing to see these structures still standing!

 Today, you will spend the day experiencing some of the best and most popular sites in Rome: the Roman Forum, Palatine Hill, and, of course, Rome’s Colosseum.

 I recommend you read our Guide to Ancient Rome before going any further.